-Procedures Victims Should Follow in Cases of alleged Dating violence, Domestic Violence, Sexual Assault or Stalking
+Procedures Victims Should Follow in Cases of Alleged Dating Violence, Domestic Violence, Sexual Assault or Stalking

-East Los Angeles College strongly encourages the timely reporting of crimes of alleged dating violence, domestic violence, sexual assault or stalking, so that evidence may be collected and preserved.
+LACCD strongly encourages the timely reporting of crimes of alleged dating violence, domestic violence, sexual assault or stalking, so that evidence may be collected and preserved.
 It is important to preserve evidence that may assist in proving the alleged criminal offense occurred or may be helpful in obtaining a protection order.

-If you are a victim of dating violence, domestic violence, sexual assault, or stalking, you should contact the LACCD Title IX Coordinator, Brittany Grice at (213) 891-2000 ext.
-2316 and/or or the ELAC Title IX Coordinator, Angelica Toledo (323) 265-8613.
+If you are a victim of dating violence, domestic violence, sexual assault, or stalking, you should contact the LACCD Title IX Coordinator, Natalie Mason Kinsey at (213) 891-2315 and/or the LACCD deputy title IX coordinators, Cody Hunt at (213)891-2054 or Kyra Nielson at (213) 891-2393.